JetBrains/youtrack-apps/packages/apps-tools/README.md

 Specify values for the `--host` and `--token` parameters to gain authorized access to YouTrack.

+Use `--open` to open the app settings in the browser after the upload is complete.

 ### Verify

 `youtrack-app verify <dir> [--schema, --manifest]`